zilbers/analytics-challenge-boilerplate/README.md

  - Showing pie charts with users by operating system usage.

 ## Backend Requirements:
  - POST "/event" - adding new event to event collection.
+ - An event should be registered on:
+    - signup
+    - login
+    - pageview
+    - the more the merrier
- - implement the existing endpoints in [/events](server/backend/event-routes.ts) in the [following way](backend.md)
+ - Implement the existing endpoints in [/events](server/backend/event-routes.ts) in the [following way](backend.md)
  - Any other entry point needed.
- - Use lowdb and create collection for the '[event](client/src/models/event.ts)' entity.
+ - Use lowdb and create functions for the '[event](client/src/models/event.ts)' endpoints.

-	Sample of events documents (you can add any other properties you wish):
+  Sample of [event](client/src/models/event.ts) (you can add any other properties you if wish):
 ```json
 {
   "_id": "VATb6bdcOEW",